 The Officers too felt staff-prisoner relations were good, and liked the use of first-names.
 They also rated the SOS team (‘a great & unique initiative’) and PIPE unit, as well as family visits, and visits in general.
 Phones in cells ‘make a big difference’, as did the greenery and grounds, while the gym was ‘excellent’ for both prisoners and staff.
-They valued the daily full staff briefing, and monthly FSMs, and highly appreciated a zero tolerance towards violence, with all incidents reported to the police and the No. 1 contacting staff victims of assault.
-The DST was rated as having had a significant impact on drugs in the prison.
+They valued the daily full staff briefing, and monthly staff meetings.
+They noted a zero tolerance towards violence, with all incidents reported to the police and the No. 1 contacting staff victims of assault, and the DST had a significant impact on drugs.

 Prisoners agreed with staff about relations between them and the use of first names.
 They too rated the SOS team, gym (access and facilities), in-cell phones (‘a god send’), and visits (including family days, lifer days etc).
 Peer support was felt a particular strength: including ‘Insiders’ welcoming new prisoners, and giving initial advice & support on induction; the centrally-located ‘community hub’, offering drop-in advice & guidance; NHS-trained emotional well-being mentors for those with mental health issues; and trained mediators helping prevent & diffuse issues between prisoners.
 They also highlighted prisoners helping audit the jail against HMIP standards, and valued monthly prison consultative meetings with the SMT.